Career Mentoring Fact Sheet

 - exploration, training and related education.

-- Assess potential mentors and select those who are compatible with the students.
+- Assess potential mentors and select those who are compatible with the learners.

 - Conduct background checks and fingerprinting if required.
 Determine costs and who will bear expenses.

-- Support teachers/faculty in selecting appropriate students/learners and creating learning objectives.
+- Support teachers/faculty in selecting appropriate learners and creating learning objectives.

-- Match students/learners with potential mentors.
+- Match learners with potential mentors.
 Allow the mentor and mentee to select each other.

 - Onboard mentors with an orientation and training.
 In training, reinforce that there is to be no face-to-face meeting outside of supervised activities.
 Remind mentors to keep equity issues in mind, ensuring that one mentee isn’t offered many perks while another receives few.